 If your organization uses Anthos Config Management and Policy Controller to manage policies across its Anthos clusters, then you can validate an app's deployment configuration in its continuous integration (CI) pipeline.
 This tutorial demonstrates how to achieve this result.
-It's useful if you are a developer building a CI pipeline for an app, or a platform engineer building a CI pipeline template for multiple app teams.
+Validating your app is useful if you are a developer building a CI pipeline for an app, or a platform engineer building a CI pipeline template for multiple app teams.

 Policies are an important part of the security and compliance of an organization.
 Policy Controller, which is part of Anthos Config Management, allows your organization to manage those policies centrally and declaratively for all your clusters.
 As a developer, you can take advantage of the centralized and declarative nature of those policies.
 You can use those characteristics to validate your app against those policies as early as possible in your development workflow.
 Learning about policy violations in your CI pipeline instead of during the deployment has two main advantages: it lets you shift left on security, and it tightens the feedback loop, reducing the time and cost necessary to fix those violations.